Trahiega/the-dukes-game/docs/Session Notes/Session-007.md

 	- He says that Shedatha must not fall into darkness
 	- then he sacrifices himself to save Shed

-Halward had a similar dream
+Halword had a similar dream

 - Shed was walking a twisting path with many branches, many in darkness.
 - A woman spoke to him